Skip to content

 1. Performance (The Background Hack)

-Tableau slows down when you have dozens of nested containers and images.
-By designing the UI-borders, headers, and section backgrounds—in Figma and exporting them as a single lightweight background image (I prefer png), Tableau only has to render the actual data.
-The result: Lightning-fast load times.
+Tableau slows down with dozens of nested containers and images.
+By designing the UI — borders, headers, section backgrounds — in Figma and exporting them as a single lightweight PNG, Tableau only has to render the actual data.
+The result: lightning-fast load times.

 2. Brand Consistency and Precision

-In Figma, I define a strict Style Tile and layout before building:
+In Figma, I define a strict Style Tile before building a single sheet:

 3. Stakeholder Buy-in: The “Real Data” Hook

-Showing a stakeholder a modern, polished product before launch is vital, but showing them their actual sales data in that product is the game-changer.
-When they see their current numbers beautifully visualized, the conversation shifts from “Does this work?” to “When can we have this?”.
-It makes the buy-in process effortless.
+Showing a stakeholder a polished product mockup before launch is good.
+Showing them their actual sales data inside that mockup is a game-changer.
+When they see their current numbers beautifully visualized, the conversation shifts from “Does this work?” to “When can we have this?” — and the buy-in process becomes effortless.

 🏁 Final Thought

-By using Figma as my blueprint, I bridge the gap between Data Analysis and Product Design.
-It allows me to deliver solutions that aren’t just accurate, but are also a joy to use.
+By using Figma as my blueprint, I bridge the gap between Data Analysis and Product Design — delivering solutions that aren’t just accurate, but are a genuine joy to use.

 Enjoyed this story?